1. Pick your device.

 3. Adjust the webcam height so that it’s roughly at eye level.

 It may not be easy, but you will be able to connect better with people on the other end if they aren’t looking up or down at you.
 Put your laptop or device on a stack of books if it’s too low.
+The closer your camera is to eye level, the better you will look.

 4. Look into the camera.